whesse/dartlang.org/src/site/docs/cookbook/index.markdown

 var smallNum = '0.0001'.replaceFirst(new RegExp(r'0+'), ''); // '.0001'
 </pre>

-You can use `replaceAllMatched()` to register a function that modifies the
+You can use `replaceAllMapped()` to register a function that modifies the
 matches:

 <pre class="programlisting">